SoatGroup/ionic3-movie-app/README.md

 $ ionic cordova run android
 ```

-For more information about this project check this [blog post](http://blog.soat.fr/2017/12/ionic-3-creez-votre-application-mobile/)
+For more information about this project check the related [blog post](http://blog.soat.fr/2017/12/ionic-3-creez-votre-application-mobile/)